CODEPhylo/phylospec/website/src/lib/blog/the-way-of-phylospec.md

 At the core of PhyloSpec is a modeling language.
 It should allow researchers to clearly describe the experiment they want to perform.

 The chosen abstraction level should __reflect the modeling choices and assumptions made by the researcher__.
-All irrelevant mathematical or technical details are abstracted away or stored in a secondary block.
+Irrelevant mathematical or technical details are abstracted away or stored in a secondary block.

-Furthermore, the language should __help researchers understand the Bayesian phylogenetic framework__ by making core concepts explicit (like priors, substitution models, site and clock models, and the phylogenetic CTMC.)
+Furthermore, the language should __help researchers understand the Bayesian phylogenetic framework__ by making core concepts explicit (like priors, substitution models, site and clock models, and the phylogenetic CTMC).

 ## Driven by Consensus